 Closing the attainment gap between the most and least disadvantaged children and young people

 SIMD and local knowledge forms part of every Learning Teaching and Tracking meeting so that class teachers have a clear understanding of the needs within their class.
 Staff know all children and families very well.
 This is supported by the school Pupil Tracker where all relevant information is located in one document that follows the pupil through their time at Holy Family.
 Staff are vigilant in identifying any children who may be affected by poverty and who are not yet achieving their full potential.
 We have an open and honest ethos.
 Barriers to learning are identified quickly and addressed in consultation with the parents/carers and ASN Coordinator.
 The cost of the school day is taken into consideration when organising educational trips or events in the school.
-Pupils are supported through; Pupil Equity Fund, PTA fundraising, Parish support and charities such as Spirit Aid.Families are also supported by the Family Learning Assistant who signposts support,
+Pupils are supported through; Pupil Equity Fund, PTA fundraising, Parish support and charities such as Spirit Aid.

-The Family Learning Assistant meets regularly with the SLT and shares support being offered/sought by families.
+The Family Learning Assistant (FLA) meets regularly with the SLT and shares support being offered/sought by families.
 The FLA signposts parents to available support services and offers guidance.
 Specific requests are followed up in a timely fashion and support is offered to complete any relevant forms.
-The Family Learning Assistant also coordinates holiday ‘Snack and Play’ and manages the school ‘pre loved’ uniform that is available to all, minimising the ‘cost of the school day’ for many families.
-Through her role in Nurture, the FLA has developed excellent, close and supportive relationships with families and is aware of their individual needs.
+The FLA also coordinates holiday ‘Snack and Play’ and manages the school ‘preloved’ uniform that is available to all, minimising the ‘cost of the school day’ for many families.
+Through her role in Nurture, the FLA has developed excellent, supportive relationships with families and is aware of their individual needs.

-Eligible families have attended ‘Snack and Play’ throughout school holidays

 Improvement in attainment, particularly in literacy and numeracy

-Most pupils achieve appropriate levels in Primary 1, 4 and 7 in Literacy and Numeracy. (see table below)
+Most pupils achieve appropriate levels in Primary 1, 4 and 7 in Literacy and Numeracy.

 The school has a robust Tracking and Monitoring process in order to effectively track pupil’s progress over time, pace of progress, and ensure past and current supports are effective in informing next steps.
 Teachers and senior leaders use a suite of information and professional judgment to inform accurate decision making about the standards of children’s learning and their achievement within a Level.